 Christmas – the most wonderful time of the year, right?

-In this article, we will look at how to create a Christmas budget and have less stress in the holidays!
+This article will look at creating a Christmas budget and having less stress in the holidays!

 What is a Christmas Budget?

-A Christmas budget is a specific budget that you create, intending to help you manage your holiday season costs.
+A Christmas budget is a specific budget that you create intending to help you manage your holiday spending.

-Ideally, you should be budgeting each month (or paycheck) already, but working to an additional holiday budget will help a lot in the long run.
+Ideally, you should be budgeting each month (or paycheck) already, but working toward an additional holiday budget will greatly help in the long run.

-There are so many different costs that go on at Christmas time, and it’s wise to try and manage those.
+There are so many different costs that go into the Christmas season: holiday shopping, hosting, Christmas cards, and gift giving.
+Therefore, it’s wise to have a spending limit.

-If you have never created a budget before, that’s ok.
+If you have never created a budget for Christmas before, that’s ok.
 It’s not as bad or scary as it sounds.

 Budgets get a bad rep, and it’s usually because of 2 main things: